SpudGunMan/meshing-around/README.md

 - **NOAA location Data**: Get localized weather(alerts) and Tide information.
 Open-Meteo is used for wx only outside NOAA coverage.
 - **Wiki Integration**: Look up data using Wikipedia results.
 - **Ollama LLM AI**: Interact with the [Ollama](https://github.com/ollama/ollama/tree/main/docs) LLM AI for advanced queries and responses.
+- **Satalite Pass Info**: Get passes for satalite at your location.

 ### Proximity Alerts
 - **Location-Based Alerts**: Get notified when members arrive back at a configured lat/long, perfect for remote locations like campsites.